aeonSolutions/AeonLabs_openscience-Smart-Data-Acquisition-for-Electric-Tension-and-Current/README.md

 <br>

 ### Q & A
 If you have a question and looking for an answer, there's a **Discussions** chat on the menu above.
 Here's the [link](https://github.com/aeonSolutions/AeonLabs_openscience-Smart-Data-Acquisition-for-Electric-Tension-and-Current/discussions).
-You can post any quwstion related to any of the Smart Data Acquisition devices and Experimental Setups.
+You can post any question related to any of the Smart Data Acquisition devices and Experimental Setups.

 <br>